 The Nduranz Caffeine Ingestion Protocol outlines the appropriate use of caffeine before and during physical activity for the best results.

-Evidence suggests an athlete requires 2-4 mg of caffeine per kilogram of body mass to improve performance.
+Evidence suggests that athletes require 2-4 mg of caffeine per kilogram of body mass to improve performance.

-Some evidence suggests that a smaller amount (1 mg/kg) is sufficient to improve performance towards the end of the multiple-hour exercise.
+A smaller dosage (1 mg/kg) may be sufficient to improve performance towards the end of multiple-hour exercise.

-Caffeine can be ingested before or during exercise.
 It takes 15-30 minutes to reach peak concentrations in the bloodstream and be fully effective.
+Depending on when you want to feel the full effect, caffeine can be taken before or during exercise.

 Topping Up